plone/training/mastering-plone/dexterity_2_talk.rst

 The type registration
 ---------------------

-Create a new file :file:`types.xml` add them it your add-on package in :file:`profiles/default/`
+Add a new file :file:`types.xml` to your add-on package in :file:`profiles/default/`.

 .. note::